 Essential telemetry shall include the information necessary on the ground to determine the overall condition of the spacecraft.

-For example, the power system state, the status of critical systems including the onboard data handling system, and whether telecommands are being received.
+For example, the power system state, the status of critical systems including the on-board data handling system, and whether telecommands are being received.

-Acquisition of these parameters should not rely on the availability of the space network, or the execution of onboard software applications.
+Acquisition of these parameters should not rely on the availability of the space network, or the execution of on-board software applications.

 Telemetry source identification

-All spacecraft telemetry packets shall carry an identifier that indicates the source spacecraft from which it originates.
+All spacecraft telemetry data shall carry an identifier that indicates the source spacecraft from which it originates.

+When telemetry data are deformatted and processed to propagate through the ground network, the spacecraft identifier is normally retained e.g. as data annotation.

 Telemetryintheblind

 The space communication system shall enable telemetryintheblind operation, i.e. the downlinking of telemetry data in the absence of any uplink signal to the spacecraft.

-Telemetry packet time stamping
+Telemetry data time stamping

-All telemetry packets generated onboard the spacecraft shall be time stamped such that the temporal ordering of the acquired telemetry can be determined on the ground, regardless of the location of the onboard application that generated the telemetry packet.
+All telemetry data generated on-board the spacecraft shall be time stamped such that the temporal ordering of the acquired telemetry can be determined on the ground, regardless of the location of the on-board application that generated the telemetry data.

-The implication of this requirement is that the time stamp is related to a common onboard reference time.
+The implication of this requirement is that the time stamp is related to a common on-board reference time.

 Simultaneous support of differing source rates